BestTimesToVisit.com Logo

 transport

 Book your park shuttle bus tickets *way* in advance, especially if you're visiting during peak season (June-August).
-These are the only vehicles allowed deep into the park, and they sell out fast.
-Consider the Tundra Wilderness Tour or Natural History Tour if you want a narrated experience and don't want to worry about hopping on and off.
+These are the only way to access the park's interior beyond Savage River, and they sell out quickly.
+Seriously, don't wait until you get there; check the park's official concessioner website (currently Park Connection) and book months ahead.

 packing